Medical and Health Sciences Foundation - Pennsylvania-Pittsburgh - (19005494)

 The Medical and Health Sciences Foundation (MHSF) was officially created as the fundraising entity responsible for the joint philanthropic ventures of UPMC and University of Pittsburgh Schools of the Health Sciences.

 The MHSF acts as the central source for patients, alumni, and friends to contribute to any clinical or research endeavor at either or both UPMC and Pitt.
-The Medical and Health Sciences Foundation seeks a Senior Development Associate for the Schools of the Health Sciences who in direct collaboration with development staff, develops and implements comprehensive fund-raising strategies for direct identification, cultivation, solicitation, and stewardship of select individual prospects.
+The Medical and Health Sciences Foundation seeks a Senior Development Associate for the School of Medicine who in direct collaboration with development staff, develops and implements comprehensive fund-raising strategies for direct identification, cultivation, solicitation, and stewardship of select individual prospects.

-The incumbent will focus on gifts between $1,000-$50,000 across alumni from the health science schools, with a goal of increasing annual giving and moving selected portions of the portfolio into future major gifts.
+The incumbent will focus on gifts between $1,000-$50,000 across alumni from the School of Medicine, with a goal of increasing annual giving and moving selected portions of the portfolio into future major gifts.

 At least two years of direct fundraising/development experience with successful individual specific track record in one or more of the following competencies: individual gift solicitation/fundraising practices, gift cultivation, and/or volunteer management.
 Bachelor's degree required, a combination of education and experience may be substituted.